facuspagnuolo/erc165-offchain/README.md

+> :warning: This is an experiment, use it at your own risk

 # ERC165 off-chain

 This library allows to verify whether a smart contract supports an interface or not computing it off-chain.